 There are two types of teams.

-- School-Based Teams: Comprised of full-time students from the same high-school, public or private.
+- School-Based Teams: Comprised of full-time students from the same high school, public or private.
 School-based teams can be “official” or “unofficial”.

 Don’t have a team to race with?
 That’s ok!
 Students can compete as an independent racer in the League Series.
 While they will not be eligible for the Team Overall title, they are eligible for the Individual Race and Overall titles.
 Independent racers need not register a team, and should only register for the series, being sure to denote that they are racing as an “Independent” where appropriate on registration forms.
 All other rules apply.

-Home-schooled and online students who are enrolled in an Arizona online charter school or is home schooled and who are domiciled within the attendance zone of a member school or composite team, may compete on the member school or composite team.
+Home-schooled and online students who are enrolled in an Arizona online charter school or are home schooled and who are domiciled within the attendance zone of a league member team, may compete on the nearest public school or composite team.
 If neither of these options are available to the student-athlete then the online or home school student may compete as an independent rider.
-Although this policy varies from the NICA Rulebook, it aligns with the Arizona Interscholastic Association’s student eligibility rules.
+Although this policy varies from the NICA rulebook, it aligns with the Arizona Interscholastic Association’s student eligibility rules.